damianhakert/damianhakert.github.io/source/_posts/2016-01-15-making-gitlab-better-for-large-open-source-projects.markdown

 is clearly not addressed to us, but we're thinking a lot about the issues that were mentioned in it.
-We see many of these things happening and have been working on them for a long time, not in the least because we do our development in the open ourselves.
+We see many of these things happening and have been working on them for a long time, not in the least because we develop on a [busy public issue tracker](https://gitlab.com/gitlab-org/gitlab-ce/issues) ourselves.

 Here we would like to share our thoughts about these issues and what we’re planning to do to make things better with GitLab.